 Old clothes usually end up sitting in the dresser or the closet, taking up quality space that could be used for clothes you actually wear.
 If you happen to have a pair of old jeans – distress them and update them to the current fashion trends.
 If you stumble upon an item that is extremely cheap but one size too big – don’t be afraid to purchase it and have it altered.
 Although, tailoring clothes may be expensive, the cost of getting them altered on top of the sale could potentially be cheaper than the full price.

 Once you have the basic building blocks of a good wardrobe, you can start to dabble in the accessories department.
 Jewellery is one of the best ways to add a new accent to an old or new outfit.
 If you’re all about brands and flashy labels, it can be tempting to splurge in pricey department stores – especially when it comes to jewellery.
-If you can’t afford those brand-new Tom Ford bracelets or shades, check out stores like Top Man

-that sell accessories for under $40.
+If you can’t afford those brand-new Tom Ford bracelets or shades, check out stores like Top Man and H&M that sell accessories for under $40.

 Now that you understand how to look good without breaking the bank, it’s time to put what you learned to the test.
 If you understand the difference between what you need and what you want (which is where many people struggle) then you’re already on the right track.
 In the long run this may help you save money and prevent you from ending up with an abundance of clothes you will never wear.